qavajs/qavajs.github.io/versioned_docs/version-2x/Steps/api.md

 ```

 ### I parse \{response} body as \{type}
-MANDATORY STEP THAT SHOULD BE USED AFTER SENDING REQUEST
-Parsing body in needed way and adds payload property to response
+Parse body in needed way and adds `payload` property to response

 |  param   |                type                 |      description       |
 |:--------:|:-----------------------------------:|:----------------------:|